Corporate IKIGAI

 -

-We forget up to 70% of what we learn within the first 24 hours.
-(Ebbinghaus forgetting curve).
+We forget up to 70% of what we learn within the first 24 hours (source: Ebbinghaus forgetting curve).

-Use the technique of visualization to summarize and guarantee your insights from exercises 1-7.
+Use the technique of visualization to summarize your insights from EX 1-7.

 Sources